Islington is committed to making cycling as safe and easy as possible, as well as improving facilities so that more residents can enjoy it regularly.

 Our routes are designed to create convenient, safer and more direct cycle routes for cyclists of all abilities.
 These are quieter roads and the new cycling improvements on the route will offer a clear, signed and safe journey for cyclists linking into the wider London cycling network.
 It will also make it easier for local people to cycle to local facilities such as shops and leisure centres.

-We plan to deliver three new cycle routes that are easier to use by the end of 2016 with more to follow.
+We plan to launch three new cycle routes that are easier to use from 2017, with more to follow.
 Most of these new routes will link key destinations via quieter roads (Quietways).

 There are many journey planners to help you get around Islington and London.
 These include: